 Health Care Surrogate and Living Will/Advance Medical Directive

 A Health Care Surrogate and Living Will (sometimes a combined document) instructs doctors, hospitals, and other medical facilities about who they can release records and other information to, as well as who is responsible for making your health care decisions should you be unable to make those choices for yourself.

 A Living Will specifically instructs physicians regarding what kinds of treatment you want and don’t want, such as life support.
 Should there be no chance of recovery or substantial improvement and should you be unconscious or otherwise incapacitated, your Living Will would instruct your appointed surrogate and your doctors to cease all life saving measures.

 These documents are different from a do-not-resuscitate order (DNR) in that they deal with long term medical care questions and not emergency, extraordinary life saving measures.

-Trusts are an important asset planning tool that can help protect your assets from federal estate taxes and avoid a probate action in Court upon your death.
-A revocable trust (or sometimes called a Living Trust) is a trust that is created during your lifetime and can be canceled at any time before your death; an irrevocable trust, on the other hand, cannot be canceled and will only cease when the terms of the trust are carried out in full or if there are no assets left in the trust, which in some cases can only be done by Court action.
+Trusts are an important asset planning tool that can help protect your assets from federal estate taxes and potentially avoid a probate action in Court upon your death.
+A revocable trust (or sometimes called a Living Trust) is a trust that is created during your lifetime and can be canceled at any time before your death; an irrevocable trust, on the other hand, cannot be canceled and will only cease when the terms of the trust are carried out in full or through a Court action.

-Our tax attorneys can help direct you in plan for your estate’s taxes, minimizing the burden to your family.
+Our tax attorneys can help you plan for your estate’s taxes, minimizing the burden to your family.
 In addition, we prepare state inheritance tax returns and can help make sure that all the necessary final tax returns are submitted.
-Contact us for more information.